Apache Spark vs. Amazon Redshift: Which is better for big data?

-Why would you do that?
-A key reason is the difference between Spark and Redshift in the way they process data, and how much time it takes to product a result.
+Why would you want to do that?
+A key reason is how Spark and Redshift each process data, and how much time it takes to produce a result:

 - With Spark, you can do real-time stream processing, i.e. you get a real-time response to events in your data streams.

 - With Redshift, you can do near real-time batch operations, i.e. you ingest small batches of events from data streams, to then run your analysis to get a response to events.

-A highly simplified example: Fraud detection.
-You could build an app with Spark that detects fraud in real-time from e.g. a stream of bitcoin transactions.
-Given it’s near-real time character, Redshift would not be a great fit in this case.
+Fraud detection is just one (highly simplified) example.
+You could build an app with Spark that detects fraud in real-time from, say, a stream of Bitcoin transactions.
+Given its near real-time character, Redshift wouldn’t be a great fit in this case.

-But let’s say if you wanted to have more signals for your fraud detection, for better predictability.
-You could load data from Spark into Redshift.
-There, you join it with historic data on fraud patterns.
-But you can’t do that in real-time, the result would come too late for you to block the transaction.
-So you use Spark to e.g. block a transaction in real-time, and then wait for the result from Redshift to decide if you keep blocking it, send it to a human for verification, or approve it.
+But let’s say you wanted to have more signals for your fraud detection to improve prediction rates.
+You could load data from Spark into Redshift, and then join it with historic data on fraud patterns.
+Of course, you couldn’t do this in real-time—the result would come too late for you to block the transaction.
+Rather, you would use Spark to immediately block it and then wait for the result from Redshift to decide if you should keep blocking, send it to a human for verification, or approve it.

-You can see how the separation of “apps” and “data warehousing” we created at the start of this post is, in reality, an area that’s shifting or even merging.
+You can see how the separation between “apps” and “data warehousing” we created at the start of this post is, in reality, an area that’s shifting or even merging.